aniketh7/IBM-Project-27034-1660044417/Project Development Phase/Sprint 4/README.md

 #### Specifications

 - The files under the sprint 4 were renamed based on the project planning template.
-- The web development react code is added into sub folder as **Web application (Application building)**
+- The web development using react code is added into sub folder as **Web application (Application building)**
 - Machine Learning model deployment and user data integration files are uploaded in **Model Deployment(IBM Cloud)** subfolder of Sprint 4.